replicatedhq/replicated-docs/docs/release-notes/rn-app-manager.md

 ### Bug Fixes {#bug-fixes-1-85-0}
 * Fixes an issue in embedded clusters where image garbage collection deletes images that are still in use by the application.
 * Increases the memory limit for the `kotsadm-minio` StatefulSet from 200Mi to 512Mi.
-* Fixes an issue where headless/unattended installs hang in embedded clusters with recent Kubernetes versions.
+* Fixes an issue where headless/unattended installations hang in embedded clusters with recent Kubernetes versions.
 * Fixes an issue that caused values to be missing on the config page for pending updates in Helm-managed mode (Alpha).
 * Fixes checkbox alignment on the config page.
-* Fixes a bug that didn't display errors on the config page when values for required config items are missing in Helm-managed mode (Alpha).
+* Fixes a bug that did not display errors on the config page when values for required config items were missing in Helm-managed mode (Alpha).

 ## 1.84.0